lenoben/abschluss/README.md

 ## COMMIT IN-DEPTH DESCRIPTION

-- modified modelflow directory reeadme
+- added the other preprocessor class implementations

 ## Discussions and insights